anetczuk/mdlinkscheck/src/testmdlinkscheck/data/bitbucket.md

 - [link 4](#markdown-header-named-subsection) - standard link to section with name tag
 - [link 5](#markdown-header-long-named-subsection) - lowercase long name with dashes
 - [link 6](#markdown-header-Long-named-subsection) - long name with dashes
+- [link 7](#markdown-header-section-with-comma-other-comma-and-here-and-and-too) - section with commas and dots

 BitBucket is not case sensitive.